YODA-Lab/Persona/Code/README.md

 - **HM2**: An enhanced version of Hunter’s HM1 that incorporates argument structure to improve the update of probability distributions, used as another baseline.

-For each repository, run the following command in the terminal to generate the results:
+For each folder, run the following command in the terminal to generate the results:

 ```js
 bash automatic.sh